 Leon Holder, Branch Director from our Abbeymead office recently used and recommends both Bros’s Building & Carpentry Ltd and AJ Tomlins Plumbing & Heating in Gloucester.

 James Morgan, Branch Manager from our St. John’s office recommends Loves Plumbing and Heating in Worcester.

 If you're planning to add value to your home with an updated bathroom, remember to focus on the projects that will make the most impact and choose improvements that suit your home.

-For an up-to-date valuation of your home, request a market appraisal from our expert team.
+For an up-to-date valuation of your home, request a property valuation from our expert team.